Bruno Destrée: Biography

-Georges Destrée was born in Marcinelle August 10, 1867.
+Georges Destrée was born in Marcinelle on 10 August 1867.
 He was the younger brother of the politician Jules Destrée.

-Like his elder brother, he studied law at the Université Libre de Bruxelles.
-It was then he started putting his father's first name, Olivier, before his own.
+Like his elder brother, he studied law at the Université libre de Bruxelles.
+It was then that he started putting his father's first name, Olivier, before his own.
 He collaborated as an art columnist in the magazine La Jeune Belgique, where he met Max Waller, Albert Giraud and Iwan Gilkin.

-Anglophile, he was really enthusiastic about Pre-Raphaelite painting: in 1894 he published Les Préraphaélites : notes sur l’art décoratif et la peinture en Angleterre, the very first essay on this movement in French.
-In the Revue général of October 1895, he gave a nearly complete translation of "La Lampe de la mémoire", the sixth chapter of The Seven Lamps of Architecture; a few years later, Marcel Proust’s reading of that text would be decisive in his own business of translating John Ruskin’s work.
+Anglophile, he was really enthusiastic about Pre-Raphaelite painting: in 1894, he published Les Préraphaélites : notes sur l’art décoratif et la peinture en Angleterre, the very first essay on this movement in French.
+In the Revue générale of October 1895, he gave a nearly complete translation of "La Lampe de la mémoire", the sixth chapter of The Seven Lamps of Architecture; a few years later, Marcel Proust’s reading of that text would be decisive in his own business of translating John Ruskin’s work.

 He then collaborated with the Catholic magazine Durendal.
 He gradually got closer to Catholicism and decided in October 1898 to enter the Order of St. Benedict.
-He took the name of Dom Bruno and later left Maredsous abbey to enter Keizersberg Abbey in Leuven.
-He was ordained priest in 1903.
+He took the name of Dom Bruno and later left Maredsous Abbey to enter Keizersberg Abbey in Leuven.
+He was ordained a priest in 1903.

 In 1911, he collaborated with his brother to organise the exhibition Les Arts anciens du Hainaut.

 He died of peritonitis on 30 October 1919 in Leuven.